sitrsh12/buildforbharathackathon/README.md

 - On a seller setup app watch closely if timer triggered first on initial state, second On horizontal slider changes on third when env setup app slider changes.

 - Open the buyer setup application on the third android phone.
-Watch closely if the buyer price changes on seller application
+Watch closely if the buying price changes on buyer application upon changing in horizontal slider on seller application.

 ___________________________________________________________________________